Frequently asked Questions

 Lithnet Access Manager uses public-key cryptography to protect directory passwords.
 The Access Manager Service (AMS) creates a public and private key pair (RSA-PSS 4096-bit), and stores the private key in the service certificate store.

-The Access Manager agent (AMA) obtains the public key from either the directory, or the AMS server itself.
+The Access Manager agent obtains the public key from the AMS server as part of its policy.
 It then generates a unique encryption key and salt and uses AES-CBC-256 to encrypt the password with this key.
 The AES key is encrypted with the public key of the encryption certificate and the resulting blob converted to base-64 text and stored along with the thumbprint of the certificate used to encrypt the key material.

 Can I rotate the encryption certificate?